GLOBAL MARKETS-Stocks, dollar cut losses on hope Trump can move past healthcare

 * Safe havens such as gold, bonds, yen gain

-* Oil dips toward $50 on doubts over output cut (Updates to close of U.S. trading)
+* Oil dips towards $50 on doubts over output cut (Updates to close of European markets, updates comment)

 By Saqib Iqbal Ahmed

-NEW YORK, March 27 Stocks, the dollar and U.S. long-dated Treasury yields steadied after sharp drops on Monday, as investors hoped U.S. President Donald Trump will be able to bolster the economy despite a defeat over healthcare reform.
+NEW YORK, March 27 Stocks, the dollar and U.S. long-dated Treasury yields slipped on Monday but recovered lost ground as investors hoped U.S. President Donald Trump will still be able to bolster the economy despite a defeat over healthcare reform.

-Trump's failure to rally enough support from his own party, - which controls both houses of the U.S. Congress, to repeal and replace Obamacare spurred a rush to safe-haven assets such as gold, the Japanese yen and the Swiss franc before nerves steadied.
+Trump's failure to rally enough support from his own Republican party - which controls both houses of U.S. Congress - to repeal and replace Obamacare spurred a rush to safe-haven assets such as gold, the Japanese yen and the Swiss franc, before nerves steadied.

+A dip in risk appetite dominated Asian and European stock markets, and the MSCI's all-country world equity index was down 0.17 percent.

 European shares were hit by losses among miners and banks.
 Europe's broad FTSEurofirst 300 index closed down 0.37 percent at 1,479.05.